ministrike3/GradeDistributionCourseExplorer/README.md

 # GradeDistributionCourseExplorer

-What the University doesn't want you to know: Sort classes by the percent of students that get A's!
+Get a better GPA: Sort classes by the percent of students that get A's!
 link:

 http://nkpatel6.web.engr.illinois.edu/